-Spring is the perfect time read books with bunnies in them, whether the Easter bunny visits your house or not these books will bring a little springtime into your house.
+Spring is the perfect time read books about bunnies, whether the Easter bunny visits your house or not these books will bring a little springtime into your house.

 “Bunny’s Noisy Book” by Margaret Wise Brown is a sweet book about a little bunny and all the sounds he hears throughout his day.
 As the little bunny hops from sun up to sundown you travel with him to experience the sounds and sights of a perfect spring day.
-The illustrations by Lisa McCue are are rich and the bunnies are so cute.
-My son loved the pictures but wasn’t too into the story, I think that is just a matter of age, and I would recommend this book for sure.
+The illustrations by Lisa McCue are rich and the bunnies are so cute.
+My son loved the pictures but wasn’t too into the story.
+I think that is just a matter of age, and I would recommend this book for sure.

-“Runaway Bunny” by Margaret Wise Brown I am trying to find the right way to say how much I dislike this book I know many love it but I just can’t get on board.
+“Runaway Bunny” by Margaret Wise Brown.
+I am trying to find the right way to say how much I dislike this book.
+There are many who love it but I just can’t get on board.
 A few years ago my assistant teacher and I used to call it “Run bunny run!” because this poor bunny is just trying to get some space from his mom.
-I know that some people adore this book and think that the sentiment of security is the one to focus on but I can’t write that I love it when I don’t.
+I know that some people adore this book and think that the sentiment of security is the one to focus on.
+But I can’t write that I love it when I don’t.

-by Margaret Wise Brown is a classic for a reason.
-My son has loved it since day one and it really does a great job of calming before bed, like all great bedtime stories should.
-As a teacher I hated this book probably because it’s not a great book for groups I admit I was wrong, this is a gem!
+“Goodnight Moon” by Margaret Wise Brown is a classic for a reason.
+My son has loved it since day one.
+And it really does a great job of calming before bed, like all great bedtime stories should.
+As a teacher, I hated this book.
+Probably because it’s not a great book for groups.
+But I admit I was wrong, this is a gem!